karolstepanienko/tbd-workshop-1/tasks-phase1.md

    - **Routing**: Managed by a global VPC with a NAT gateway and internet access enabled for necessary resources.

    2. Description of the components of service accounts
-   1. **tbd-composer-sa**:

-   - **Purpose**: This service account is primarily used by **Cloud Composer** to manage workflows and integrate with Dataproc clusters.
+   - **tbd-composer-sa**: This service account is primarily used by **Cloud Composer** to manage workflows and integrate with Dataproc clusters.

      - **Roles**:
        - `roles/composer.worker`: Allows Cloud Composer to execute its workflows.
        - `roles/dataproc.editor`: Enables integration and management of Dataproc resources.
        - `roles/iam.serviceAccountUser`: Grants the ability to impersonate service accounts and assign temporary credentials.

-   2. **iac**:

-   - **Purpose**: This service account is responsible for the **deployment and management of infrastructure** using Terraform and other automation tools.
+   - **iac**: This service account is responsible for the **deployment and management of infrastructure** using Terraform and other automation tools.

      - **Role**:
        - Provides permissions for managing infrastructure resources across the project.

-   3. **tbd-terraform**:

-   - **Purpose**: This service account is used to **manage the Terraform state** stored in buckets and to ensure state consistency during infrastructure deployments.
+   - **tbd-terraform**: This service account is used to **manage the Terraform state** stored in buckets and to ensure state consistency during infrastructure deployments.
      - **Role**:
        - Facilitates Terraform workflows by securely handling the state file stored in the `tbd-state-bucket`.

    3. List of buckets for disposal